KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0001-initial-revision.md

 #### As a Guest

-In the beta version, there are no Guest scenarios.
+In the initial release version, there are no Guest scenarios.

 #### As a Team Member

 ##### ...
 I want to access Admin Panel

-Admin Panel's landing page SHALL provide means to navigate to three availalbe modules: *Guest*, *Host* and *Accommodation*.
+Admin Panel's landing page SHALL provide means to navigate to three available modules: *Guest*, *Host* and *Accommodation*.
 Selecting *Guest* module SHALL open a *Guest* listing page providing summary of all *Guests* in the system.
 Similarly, selecting *Host* or *Accommodation* modules SHALL open listing page of *Hosts* and *Accommodations* respectively.

 ##### ...
 I want to list all Guests